-FanTestic includes a built-in template to generate reports for test results, each template specific to a test standard (such as ASTM).
+FanTestic includes a built-in template to generate reports for test results, each template specific to a test standard (such as SMACNA, FDE51, DW143, EN12237 or RESDUCT).
 Users can customize the templates, and can have several different templates for each standard if they wish.
 Before generating a report, FanTestic will ask the user to choose the template from which to generate the report.